A world-class education,

 The IGTA page has important information about testing, training, and teaching assignments for international students who have received teaching assistant positions.
 Guidelines for the Assignment of International GTAs details the oral proficiency levels indicated by the internet-based TOEFL (iBT) scoring and outlines the appropriate placement and training of IGTAs.

-A division of International Programs, ISFS strives to provide useful resources to international students throughout their education at OSU.
+A division of International Programs, ISAS strives to provide useful resources to international students throughout their education at OSU.
 The ISFS site contains information about student visas, scholarships, cultural adjustment, financial issues, health insurance, academic concerns, and personal counseling.

 For students who wish to concentrate on building their English language skills, INTO OSU offers a range of courses.